webos-tools/webos-studio/README.md

 ## Known Issues

-- Auto-completion feature is supported only on webOS OSE.
+- Log Viewer feature is supported only on webOS OSE.
 - Web app and JS service debuggings by "Debug On -> VS Code" are not supported for old webOS targets.

 ## Other Resources